How NIO (NIO) Makes Money in 2025: A Deep-Dive With Income Statement

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.

-• Even after large investments in R&D and expansion, 27% of revenue drops to the bottom line.
+- Even after large investments in technology and customer experience, a notable portion of revenue (27% in Q2 2025, due to non-operating items) drops to the bottom line.

 Key Takeaways

-• High gross and net margins illustrate the power of NIO's scalable business model and operational improvements.
+- High gross and net margins illustrate the power of NIO's scalable, innovation-driven business model

 Explore More Investment Opportunities